 The message of the church is readily received, because love is communicated through words and deeds; and this makes all the difference in the world.
 As someone who was irreligious, Dr. Keirsey was not partial to any specific religion as the answer, but he believed that as long as that religion, faith community, or spiritual group provided a clear message of love, and a pathway to redemption, that this would adequately address insanity.
 It did not matter whether it was Christianity, Judaism, Islam, Hinduism, Buddhism, or any other belief system.
 For example, the idea that a loving God would send his one and only Son to die for undeserving human beings, was evidence that people were worth it to make such a sacrifice (Christianity).
 Or the idea that worthless, sinful human beings could find redemption by various rituals, sacrifices, or prayers, to regain their worth, could also work (Judaism).
 The idea that one could observe commandments and offer devotion to be deemed worthy was also a way that could help someone regain their sense of worth (Islam).
 The idea that one could earn a higher status in a next life by doing good deeds, was also a way that could elevate ones worthlessness to a place of worth (Hinduism).
 The idea that one could attain liberation from the cyclical patterns of bondage by one’s deeds was also a viable way to address the root causes of worthlessness (Buddhism).
 The bottom line was that religion was able to offer a message that one was loved, and that there was a roadway to regain one’s worth.

-Whether relegated through the sacred texts of a religion, or facilitated by the members of a faith community, the fact that there is a way to be deemed as no longer worthless, provides the ultimate answer.
-To someone who feels worthless, the fact that there is a road to redemption breaks the shackles of madness.
+For those who believe, whether relegated through the beliefs of a religion, or facilitated by the members of a spiritual community, the fact that there is a way to be deemed as no longer worthless, can provide an answer.
+For someone who feels worthless, a redemptive path can break the cycle of imprisonment.
 Most religious traditions teach that mere mortals can talk to the divine, and the thought that we are worthy to be heard, understood, and embraced by a deity brings great hope.
 Dr. Keirsey said, “What the clergy offers is an answer that’s transformational for someone who feels worthless.”
-In this article, we will take a brief look at how faith, spirituality, and religion specifically can help Artisans, Guardians, Idealists, and Rationals.`
+In this article, we will take a brief look at how faith, spirituality, and religion specifically can help Artisans, Guardians, Idealists, and Rationals.

 Excerpted from the article, “Dating Different Kinds of Crazy.”